-Pedal-based powermeters offer the advantage of easily swapping between bikes.
+Pedal based power meters offer the advantage for you to easily swap between bikes.

 If this is what you’re after, then you can’t go wrong with the Garmin Vector 3.
-The Vector is available as dual-sided, with meters in both pedals, or single-sided, with a meter in the left pedal only.
+It is available as dual-sided, with strain gauges in both pedals, or single-sided in the left pedal only (Garmin Vector 3S).

 Types of Bike Power Meters

-Power meters can be located on several places on your bike.
+Powermeters can be placed on several locations on your bike.

 Which kind you want depends largely on several factors, such as ease of installation, accuracy and data type.

-Let’s take a look at the different types of power meters that are on the market and how they stack up in terms of accuracy, ease-of-install, and data output.
+Let’s take a look at the different types of power meters that are on the market and how they stack up in terms of accuracy, ease-of-installation and power data output.

 1. Spider Based

-Since SRM designed the first spider power meter more than 30 years ago, spider-style power meters have become one of the most popular styles of meters available.
+Since SRM designed the first spider powermeter more than 30 years ago, they have become one of the most popular styles of meters available.

-These power meters come in a wide variety of configurations, are designed to be compatible with the broad range of crank arm brands and chain ring sizes that exist in the market today.
+They come in a wide variety of configurations, are designed to be compatible with the broad range of crankarm brands and chain ring sizes that exist in the market today.